 RISK MANAGEMENT POLICY

 Your Directors have formed a Risk Management Committee chaired by Mr. Prakash Nimbalkar (DIN: 00109947).
 A Risk Management Policy is also in place.
 The Management has put in place adequate and effective system and resources for the purposes of risk management.
-The Companys future growth is linked to general economic conditions prevailing in the market.
-The details about Threats, Risks and Concerns is given in Management Discussion and Analysis Report which forms part of this Annual Report.
+At present your company has not identified any element of risk which may threaten the existence of your company except the general and business risks as given under the para Threats and Risks and Concern in Management Discussion and Analysis Report which forms part of this Annual Report.

 Your Company has an Internal Control System, commensurate with the size, scale and complexity of its operations.
-The Internal Auditors/Audit Department monitors and evaluates the efficacy and adequacy of internal control system in the Company, its compliance with operating systems, accounting procedures and policies at all locations of the Company and its subsidiaries.
+During the year under review, your Company replaced the internal auditor after three years to bring more expertise, more transparency and new approach in the Audit work and appointed multidiscipline and multi locational rms Moore Stephens Singhi Advisors LLP as Internal Auditors for FY 2019-20.
+The Internal Auditors/Audit Department monitors and evaluates the ef cacy and adequacy of internal control system in the Company, its compliance with operating systems, accounting procedures and policies at all locations of the Company and its subsidiaries.
 Based on the report of internal audit function /Internal Auditors, process owners undertake corrective action in their respective areas and thereby strengthen the controls.

 CORPORATE SOCIAL RESPONSIBILITY (CSR)